Wednesday 29 January 1941

 British Government: Prime Minister Winston Churchill remains hacked off about Minister of Shipping Ronald Cross making statements that Churchill did not like.
 Upset at some of Cross' statements, Churchill required that all press comments by "junior ministers" be cleared by him.
 Today, he casts his net a bit further and memos the Minister of Information, Alfred Duff Cooper.
 In this memo, Churchill demonstrates his worst authoritarian streak and outright bans Cross from giving weekly radio broadcasts (which presumably is within his wartime powers... sort of).
 The interesting thing is that he does not (apparently) tell Cross this himself, but instead tells the news outlets not to air him.

 Churchill also states in the same memo that he is upset at broadcasts by socialist John Boynton "J.B."
 Priestley.
 Churchill states that he "is far from friendly to the Government, and I should not be too sure about him on larger issues."
 Quite a tacit implication there.
 Priestley, however, is extremely popular with ordinary citizens - only Churchill himself draws larger audiences - perhaps because he espouses populist left-wing ideas These resonate deeply with the population (which Churchill will find out definitively to his own regret in 1945).
-This memo eventually leads to the cancellation of Priestley's popular radio talks - though Priestley's son says in 2015 that in fact it was the Cabinet that disliked Priestley and poisoned Churchill against him rather than the other way around.
+This memo eventually leads to the cancellation of Priestley's popular radio talks - though Priestley's son says in 2015 that in fact, it was the Cabinet that disliked Priestley and poisoned Churchill against him rather than the other way around.
 In any event, the days of Priestley's talks now are numbered.

 German Government: Franz Schlegelberger is appointed German Minister of Justice after Franz Gürtner passes away.

-Singapore: Australian Prime Minister Robert Menzies is continuing his lengthy journey to London and now is in Singapore.
-In his diary entry for today, he notes that the new Commander in chief of the Far East, Air Chief Marshall Sir Robert Brooke-Popham has "shoulders a little stooped" and his "hair and moustache are both sandy and wispy and a little indeterminate."
+Singapore: Australian Prime Minister Robert Menzies is continuing his long journey to London and now is in Singapore.
+In his diary entry for today, he notes that the new Commander in chief of the Far East, Air Chief Marshall Sir Robert Brooke-Popham has "shoulders a little stooped" and his "hair and mustache are both sandy and wispy and a little indeterminate."
 On the other hand, Menzies likes the governor, Sir Shenton Thomas, who strikes Menzies as "brisk and I should think efficient."
 He also notes that Brooke-Popham says that, at his meeting with Churchill before assuming his position in Singapore, Churchill had told him to "Hold out to the last, my boy, God bless you" - which does not seem overly optimistic.

 Indochina: The Vichy French and Thais continue to negotiate a peace deal under the auspices of the Japanese.
-An unofficial cease fire remains in effect.
+An unofficial cease-fire remains in effect.

 China: The Nationalist Chinese capture Zhenyang from the Japanese, while the Japanese 4th Cavalry Brigade captures Huai-yang.
 In the Battle of Southern Honan, the Japanese 11th Army holds its ground against attacks by the Chinese 5th War Area.